 This statement is published in accordance with the Modern Slavery Act 2015 and outlines the steps taken by OFFICE Holdings Ltd (“OFFICE”) during the financial year ending 30 June 2019 to prevent modern slavery and human trafficking in its business and supply chains.

 OFFICE is committed to providing customers with goods that have been produced:

 This commitment is upheld through OFFICE’s company policies.

 We work with an established footwear supply base and build close relationships with our suppliers and agents.
-We understand that our biggest exposure to modern slavery is in our MTO product supply chains, where we have undertaken due diligence to minimise this risk.
-Our shoes are predominantly sourced from specialist footwear manufacturers based in Spain, Italy, Portugal, China, Brazil and India.
-We have continued to map our factory supply base and have conducted a risk assessment in relation to each production site geographically against the latest version of the Global Slavery Index to identify areas that are at greater risk to modern slavery and human trafficking.
+We understand that our biggest exposure to modern slavery is in our MTO product supply chains, where we have undertaken due diligence investigations to minimise this risk.
+Our shoes are predominantly sourced from Spain, Italy, Portugal, China, Brazil and India, from specialist footwear manufacturers.
+We have continued to map our factory supply base and risk assessed each production site geographically against the latest version of the Global Slavery Index to identify areas that are at greater risk to modern slavery and human trafficking.

 As a business OFFICE is committed to addressing and minimising the risk of modern slavery and human trafficking within our business and supply chain.
-We will continue to enhance our policies and processes throughout the next financial year as we are aware there are opportunities for us to effect improvements.
+We will continue to enhance our policies and processes throughout the next financial year as we are aware there are opportunities for ongoing development.
 Therefore we welcome your feedback.
 All comments, suggestions and queries should be addressed to the team at firstname.lastname@example.org.